bomkvilt/2019-II-tasks-Tarantool/ReadMe.md

 # TODO::

 ### Storage
-Realised with use of NGinx + Tarantool upstream module + Tarantool.
+Realised with use of Tarantool + Tarantool.http.

+Notes:
+- entity 'id' hasn't been specificated, so id == key;
+- as get gets sent throw uri it can cosists from [a-z, A-Z, -, _] letters only;

 ### Tets